Website icon Xpert.Digital

 Shutterstock / 06photo

-Whether companies from the automotive and manufacturing industry, electrical engineering, oil & gas or medical technology: This solution is aimed at medium-sized companies and corporations with series production and a wide variety of variants.
-For all of these companies, the smooth provision of spare parts on the production lines is of utmost importance.
-However, the lack of space that prevails in many companies often stands in the way of this.
+Whether companies in the automotive and manufacturing industries, electrical engineering, oil & gas, or medical technology: this solution is aimed at medium-sized businesses and corporations with series production and a high degree of product variety.
+For all these companies, the smooth supply of spare parts to the production lines is of paramount importance.
+However, the space constraints prevalent in many factories often hinder this.

-The parts are often stored further away in shelving or high-bay warehouses and transported to the assembly line when called.
-At first glance, this is a cost-saving technology, but it requires long distances and a lot of personnel.
-In addition, it proves to be quite inflexible when the product range changes and is not optimal in terms of the accuracy of access.
+Often, the parts are stored further away in shelving units or high-bay warehouses and transported to the assembly line when needed.
+At first glance, this appears to be a cost-saving technique, but it requires long distances and a large number of personnel.
+Furthermore, it proves to be quite inflexible when the product range changes and is not optimal in terms of the accuracy of access.

-The alternative is to convert to an automated delivery system that delivers the required small parts effectively and precisely.
-For such low-volume items, AKL are often considered the first choice.
-These are mostly aimed at extensive ranges with 4,000 or more containers.
-This is also the disadvantage of these systems, as due to their size they usually do not fit in the immediate vicinity of the assembly lines and thus lengthen the travel times for the goods.
+The alternative is to convert to an automated supply system that delivers the required small parts efficiently and precisely.
+For such low-volume items, automated small parts warehouses (AS/RS) are often the first choice.
+These systems are usually designed for extensive assortments with 4,000 or more containers.
+This is also the disadvantage of these systems, as their size usually prevents them from being located directly next to the assembly lines, thus increasing the travel time of the goods.

-We are therefore looking for a model that is compact enough to be placed in limited spaces and that also picks the required items reliably and quickly.
-The following comparison illustrates the advantages of such a solution, using the Vertical Buffer Module called LR 35 recently introduced by the intralogistics manufacturer Kardex Remstar as an example.
+The goal is therefore to find a model that is compact enough to be placed even in confined spaces and that also reliably and quickly picks the required items.
+The following comparison illustrates the advantages of such a solution, using as an example the LR 35 Vertical Buffer Module recently introduced by the intralogistics manufacturer Kardex Remstar.

 The system is an automated vertical buffer and picking warehouse for storing small parts in containers and trays.
-It differs from a classic AKL in that it has a significantly higher picking performance with up to 250 double cycles per hour.
-Due to its design, it only requires around a third of the energy consumption of conventional AKL.
+It differs from a conventional AS/RS in its significantly higher picking performance, achieving up to 250 double cycles per hour.
+Due to its design, it requires only about one-third of the energy consumption of conventional AS/RS.

-The payload per shelf is 35kg.
-The device accommodates AKL-compatible containers with external dimensions of up to 600x400mm and up to 640x440mm.
-A mix of different sizes and heights is possible.
-Due to its small device width (from 1.92m) and height (from 2.5m), it can be placed comparatively close to an assembly line, which minimizes travel times compared to larger AKL.
+The payload per tray is 35 kg.
+The unit accommodates AS/RS-compatible containers with external dimensions up to 600 x 400 mm and up to 640 x 440 mm.
+Mixed loading of different sizes and heights is possible.
+Due to its small width (from 1.92 m) and height (from 2.5 m), it can be positioned relatively close to an assembly line, minimizing travel times compared to larger AS/RS units.

 Order picking with conventional rack storage vs. automated system